chrisjhill/MVC/README.md

 ---

 ## Installation
 Checkout a copy of the source files and head over to your app's config in `/Library/MyProject/config.ini` and update the `path`'s to your specific directory structure.
-You can rename the `MyProject` in the `Library` directory, just make sure you also update the namespace definition in each of your `.class.php` files.
+You can rename the `MyProject` in the `Library` directory, just make sure you also update the namespace definition in each of your `.php` files.

 ---